nais/authproxy/README.md

-  --auth-pre-shared-key string   Auth pre shared key, the pre shared key to check against, required for --auth-provider 'key' --auth-provider string         Auth provider, a string of either 'iap', 'key', or 'no-op' --auth-token-header string     Auth token header, which header to check for token, required for --auth-provider 'key' --bind-address string          Bind address for the authproxy, default 127.0.0.1:8080 (default "127.0.0.1:8080") --log-level string             Which log level to use, default 'info' (default "info") --metrics-bind-address string  Bind address for metrics only, default 127.0.0.1:8081 (default "127.0.0.1:8081")
+  --auth-pre-shared-key string   Auth pre shared key, the pre shared key to check against, required for --auth-provider 'key' --auth-provider string         Auth provider, a string of either 'iap', 'key', or 'no-op' --auth-token-header string     Auth token header, which header to check for token, required for --auth-provider 'key' --auth-jwks-url string         The URL to fetch the JWKS from, required for --auth-provider 'jwt' --auth-required-claims string  Comma separated list of required JWT claims as key/value pairs, i.e. 'key1=value1,key2=value2'.
+Used for auth-provider 'jwt'
+  --bind-address string          Bind address for the authproxy, default 127.0.0.1:8080 (default "127.0.0.1:8080") --log-level string             Which log level to use, default 'info' (default "info") --metrics-bind-address string  Bind address for metrics only, default 127.0.0.1:8081 (default "127.0.0.1:8081")